Careers Guidance

 Phone: 01622 717341 ext 238

-Aylesford School’s CEIAG provision is designed to support students through the different stages of their journey through school.
-Relevant and targeted guidance is given at each key transition stage to ensure students’ develop the necessary understanding and skills.
-This provision is reviewed and developed annually and will next be evaluated in July 2023.
-A more comprehensive overview can be seen here:
+Aylesford School’s Careers Programme is designed to support students through the different stages of their journey through school.
+Relevant and targeted guidance is given at each key transition stage to ensure students develop the necessary understanding and skills.
+This provision is reviewed and developed annually and will next be evaluated in July 2024.

 Key focus for each Year Group

-As can be seen in the plan above, the careers activities that each Year Group participates in is tailored to the needs of that stage within the students education.
+The careers activities that each Year Group participates in are tailored to the needs of that stage within the students education.
 The overall aim for each Year Group is:

 • In 7 and 8 the focus is on exploring interests and motivations and developing a broad understanding of the world of work.